Mobile operators usually have millions of subscribers but own a limited number of IP addresses (usually 64.000 - 130.000 each).

-If you are managing client accounts, this footprints are something you don't have to worry about, because the accounts are real people ones, created on different IPs and devices, with a long history of legit behavior.
+If you are managing client accounts, these footprints are something you don't have to worry about, because the accounts are real people ones, created on different IPs and devices, with a long history of legit behavior.

 There is however one thing you need to take care of, and it's the time frame in which these accounts operate.

 For this reason, it's very important that you run those accounts at different shifts, simulating then a real-life scenario.